bowmnath/cis-457-w22/activities/week-05-reliable.md

 If it needs to be modified,
 suggest modifications.

+10. Assume you have started numbering your letters to your pen pal.
+If the pen pal receives letters 1, 2, and 4 in that order, they immediately burn letter 4 and discard the ashes without reading it.
+Which type of pipelined protocol is your pen pal using?

 For the next two questions, assume the following scenario:
 Using GBN with a window size of 5, a sender sends packets 1 - 5.
 The sender recieves just one ACK, and the ACK is for packet 3.

-10. Which packet(s) will be re-sent?
+11. Which packet(s) will be re-sent?

-11. What is the current window for the sender?
+12. What is the current window for the sender?

-12. Assume a TCP sender sends packets 1 - 5 and receives ACKs for 1, 4, and 5.
+13. Assume a TCP sender sends packets 1 - 5 and receives ACKs for 1, 4, and 5.
 What packet(s) will be re-sent?

-13. In lecture, our assumption was that packets would not "switch order" in the network.
+14. In lecture, our assumption was that packets would not "switch order" in the network.
 That is, if packet A is sent before packet B, packet A will arrive before packet B unless packet A is lost.